 Why UniQure's Etranacogene dezaparvovec Gene Therapy Still Holds A Promise For Hemophilia B Patients With Unmet Medical Needs

-If you are hemophilia patients, scientists, or investors, you must have heard about the gene UniQure's (Nasdaq: QURE) Etranacogene dezaparvovec gene therapy program for the treatment of Hemophilia B. One subject in the HOPE-B clinical trial was diagnosed with Hepatocellular carcinoma, a form of liver cancer.
+If you are hemophilia patient, scientists, you must have heard about the gene UniQure's (Nasdaq: QURE) Etranacogene dezaparvovec gene therapy program for the treatment of Hemophilia B. One subject in the HOPE-B clinical trial was diagnosed with Hepatocellular carcinoma, a form of liver cancer.
 This incident has generated a flurry of news and pessimism about the future of the gene therapy program and UniQure company.
 The stock was down 10 to 15% with emotional sell-offs from investors.
 I will tell you three reasons why UniQure still holds a promise to deliver gene therapy for Hemophilia B patients and everyone needs to take a deep breath and show patience.

 Three Reason Why Etranacogene dezaparvovec Gene Therapy Still Holds A Promise.